-A new studio (Shortlisted for the Best Small Space in the 2016 WAF Awards) that was built by the practice with the help of neighbours and friends (who were all paid an equal rate) using untreated and unseasoned timber grown in the woodland that surrounds the studio.
+A new studio that was built by the practice with the help of neighbours and friends (who were all paid an equal rate) using untreated and unseasoned timber grown in the woodland that surrounds the studio, designed and constructed as a manifesto so demonstrate the possibilities of low grade home grown timber and amateur labour.

 The studio is on 2 floors – there is a 55m2 enclosed space accessed via a bridge from the slope, which is above an open workshop for the practice to make full scale models.